foundling/terminal-weather-old/README.md

 If you want to include terminal-weather in your bash prompt, there are a couple things you need to do:

-1. Make sure that /usr/local/bin is in your $PATH so that your shell can find locate it.
+1. Make sure that /usr/local/bin is in your $PATH so that your shell can locate it.
 If after installing terminal weather, you can't run `terminal-weather` from your terminal, you may have not installed it globally (using the `-g` flag).
 2. Add the following lines to your ~/.bashrc file:

         # a function to insert the terminal-weather bash fn inside the PS1 variable